Arapaho-Roosevelt Nat'l Forest and Pawnee Nat'l Grassland

 Known collectively as ARP, these public lands flank the Rocky Mountains and its foothills on both sides of the Continental Divide.
 Topography varies from rolling hills to snow-covered peaks more than 14,000 feet high.

 The ARP ranks as one of the most visited National Forests and Grasslands, averaging 7.5 million visitors every year.

 The ARP has a plethora of hiking and riding trails.
 Trails range from easy to difficult, from popular to isolated, and everything in between.
 There are also many opportunities to explore the great outdoors on a mountain bike or off-highway vehicle.

 There are two National Recreation Areas to enjoy in these Forests.
 The Arapaho National Recreation Area is a 36,000 acre scenic water wonderland in the upper reaches of the Colorado River Valley.
 The Brainard Lake Recreation Area offers spectacular scenery and a wide variety of year-round outdoor recreation opportunities.

-The Arapaho and Roosevelt National Forests offer a number of Scenic Drives, including the Mount Evans Scenic Drive.
-Enjoy the majestic views as you travel along the highest paved highway in North America, climbing more than 7,000 feet in jsut 28 miles.
+The Arapaho and Roosevelt National Forests offer a number of Scenic Drives, including the Scenic Byway to Mount Blue Sky.
+Enjoy the majestic views as you travel along the highest paved highway in North America, climbing more than 7,000 feet in just 28 miles.